byCRXHIT/Ticketer-updated/README.md

 - Your bot should now be ready to go!

 ## Known issues:
-- console.js spitting errors out after changing ticket channel
+- console.js spitting errors out after changing ticket channel & saving